ApiLogicServer/Docs/docs/OverviewMoore.md

 &nbsp;

-!!! pied-piper ":bulb: Positioning"
+!!! pied-piper ":bulb: Fastest, Easiest Way to Create Database Backends"

-    For Developers and their organizations seeking to reduce delivery and maintenance cycles,
+    For Developers and their organizations seeking to **increase business agility,**

-    API Logic Server creates executable projects from a database with a single command, **customizable with standards:** Python, Flask, SQLAlchemy, and tools such as GitHub and your IDE.
+    API Logic Server provides ***instant* creation of executable projects** from a database with a single command, **customizable with standards:** Python, Flask, SQLAlchemy, and tools such as GitHub and your IDE.

     Unlike Frameworks, API Logic Server provides **unique spreadsheet-like rules** that decrease backend code by **40X**, and promote quality.